-You know you are drifting apart in a relationship when the fairy tale first days seem like a thing of the past.
-The mushiness, the untimed phone calls, late night chai-pakodas – all seem like a distant dream.
-If you and your partner are reminiscing the old days (worse if you aren’t), chances are you’re going through a rough time in the relationship.
-The memories of the fairy tale first days, or, as we know it – the honeymoon phase- are all we have left.
-Feeling disconnected from each other, being out with friends more than being with each other are just a few signs that you are drifting apart in the relationship.
+You know you are drifting apart in a relationship when the fairytale days seem like a thing of the past.
+The mushiness, the untimed phone calls, late-night ice cream sessions – all seem like a distant dream.
+If you are reminiscing about the good old days, or, worse, you aren’t, chances are you’re going through a rough phase in the relationship.
+And the memories of the fairytale first days, or the honeymoon phase, are all you’ve left to hang on to.

 What Does It Mean To Be Drifting Apart In The Relationship?

 You know, how soda bottles fizzle out after the cap is opened?
 Consider that an analogy for growing apart.
 Think of your relationship as a bottle of Coke.
 While capped and unopened, the fizz is intact.
 The fizz is the wholesomeness of the relationship.
 If that bottle is left open and unattended for too long, the fizz slowly escapes, leaving behind a sugary liquid.
 That’s exactly what happens to relationships when you don’t consciously and actively nurture your bond.
 The spark begins to die out and you feel more and more detached from your partner.

 Drifting apart in a relationship happens when you no longer:

 - Connect with your partner

 - Share details of your lives with each other

 - Feel the need to hug or touch each other

 - Make eye contact or carve out quality time together

 You sort of just get into your jammies and hit the bed.
 Your conversations are limited to “What do you want for dinner?” or “Did you pay the bill/take out the trash/finish that errand?”
 These are some subtle signs you are growing apart in marriage.